Colposcopy (Position Paper)

 - Family physicians are supported by the AAFP in their efforts to obtain privileges for which they are qualified.

-Expanding family physicians’ use of colposcopy results in improved access to timely care for patients.
-Primary prevention by risk-factor identification and patient education is as important in reducing the prevalence of cervical cancer as secondary prevention by identification of dysplastic lesions at the time of colposcopy.
+Primary prevention through risk-factor identification and patient education is as important in reducing the prevalence of cervical cancer as secondary prevention by identification of dysplastic lesions at the time of colposcopy.

 Whether the performance of colposcopy by family physicians saves money and resources at the societal level is unknown, although it would seem to have several favorable results: